Drum Point Lighthouse

-The Drum Point Lighthouse is open year round, weather permitting, except for when the museum is closed on certain holidays.
-Your admission fee for the museum also allows you to tour the lighthouse.
-Check out the Calendar of Events to see when you can meet the light keeper.
+The Drum Point Lighthouse is open year round, weather permitting, except when the museum is closed on certain holidays.
+Your museum admission fee also allows you to tour the lighthouse.

 Initially, the Drum Point light station was to be located on land.
 Debates between the state and federal governments over ceding state land to the federal government, fair value of the land, and size of the site went on until 1856.
 At that time a survey of the site was made for a ten acre plot on the south-most point of land at Drum Point.
 However no lighthouse was ever built because the transaction was never completed.
 The reason for this will probably never be known except that the land in question may have been owned by a Richard B. Fitzgerald of Baltimore.
 Fitzgerald was involved in a plan to extend a railway to Drum Point, and the sale of the land may have complicated matters.

 Official records reveal nothing further until 1874 when a petition to Congress was sent by various steamboat company captains and agents calling for a light and fog bell at Drum Point.
 The Maryland General Assembly on April 6, 1874, passed an act of cession allowing the U.S. government to purchase land, not exceeding five acres, from any resident in the state.
 It also empowered the governor to convey title to any submarine site up to five acres.
 This legislation led to a spat of screwpile lighthouse construction in the 1870s and 1880s, since it became easier for the federal government to gain title to submarine sites, having only to deal with state authorities.